hrbigelow/opcheck/README.md

 [1]     [4, 4]   [3]     [2, 2]      [True]
 ```

+`DIMS(bsz)` provides the runtime constant `block_size`.
+The index expression
+`ipos//DIMS(bsz)` calculates the block that the `ipos` belongs to.
+The
+sub-expression `ipos % DIMS(bsz)` provides the position within the block, and
+the full expression `FLAT(ipos % DIMS(bsz), ichan)` calculates the depth, as
+described in the TensorFlow documentation for space_to_depth:

+> Non-overlapping blocks of size block_size x block_size are rearranged into
+> depth at each location.
+The Y, X coordinates within each block of the input
+> become the high order component of the output channel index.
+> The depth of the output tensor is block_size * block_size * input_depth.

 # More Detail

-Einsum Tuple language is an extension of Einstein Summation (einsum) notation, with these rules.
+Einsum Tuple language is an extension of Einstein Summation (einsum) notation,
+with these rules.

 1. indices are tuples of unspecified length
 2. tensors can be indexed with arbitrary expressions of indices (*index expressions*)